Fakerallen/thingpark-iot-flow-js-driver/README.md

 In ThingPark X IoT Flow framework the unique identifier for the `driver` will be `{driver.producerId}:{name-without-scope}:{major-version}`

+Some optional properties can be added to ease the use of the driver:

+- `specification`: A url that refers to the datasheet/manual of the device that corresponds to this driver.
+- `deviceImageUrl`: A url that refers to the image of the device that corresponds to this driver.
+- `manufacturerLogoUrl`: A url that refers to the logo image of the manufacturer of the device.
+- `providerLogoUrl`: A url that refers to the logo image of the provider of this driver.

 **Important:** There is some limitations on the length of fields in `package.json`: